 I finally tried this foundation.
 I'd been dragging my feet for a while because I hate blindly trying to get the right color foundation via a website.
 I looked at Black Opal's "find your shade" guide, still wasn't sure of which shade to order, so I ordered two, Heavenly Honey and Rich Caramel.
-Heavenly Honey is a perfect match for my cool weather NC44 complexion.
+Heavenly Honey is a perfect match in this particular formula for my cool weather NC44 complexion.
 Rich Caramel, although it appears to have a tinge of red in it from what I see in the pan (I didn't try it yet), might work for me in warmer months when I tend to become a bit darker.
 I like this foundation.
 The coverage is good and it doesn't take a lot to even out the skintone and cover minor imperfections.
+I find that I have to put in a bit more work with it in terms of making sure it is blended well, as it does tend to be a bit streaky.
 It is perfect for me during the cooler months, but I'm betting I won't have a lot of luck with it when the weather is warm and humid because I tend to perspire and need my Estee Lauder DoubleWear Light then for sure.
 We'll see.
 I've read that this one transfers easily and I haven't had that experience with it yet although it probably does.
 So don't be wearing this one to church, to a wedding, or anywhere you might be hugging on people. ;-)

 I really like that product. whenever I wear it I always get complaints on how great my skin looks. the price is right.
 The packaging is simple.
 My foundation did not a smell.
 The only issue I have, is that it is hard to find.
 I would purchase this product again.